AliChoukatli/CyberShield-SOC-Lab/Documentation/01-Environment-Setup.md

 - At Database Engine Configuration -> Mixed Mode (SQL Server authentication) -> Put your password -> Add Current User -> Next -> Install
 - Once done, go to : https://learn.microsoft.com/en-us/ssms/sql-server-management-studio-ssms -> Download & install SSMS
 - Restart the computer

+---

+# Attacker Machine

+- Go to Virtual machines > Create > > Create a new Ressource Group as 'RG-Attacker' and name the machine as 'attacker-vm'
+- On network tab > create a new vnet for windows > eg : attacker-vm-vnet > Review & Create